Recipe: Vanilla Bean Panna Cotta with Mixed Berry Compote

 Transfer the mixture into a large bowl or measuring cup; stir in the vanilla.
 Ladle it evenly among glasses.
 Cover with plastic wrap (making sure the plastic wrap doesn’t touch the surface of the panna cotta) refrigerate until just set, a minimum of 4 hours.

 About an hour before serving, heat the berry preserves in a small saucepan until runny.
 Strain through a fine mesh strainer, discarding solids.
 Allow to cool.
-Spoon jam mixture over panna cotta before serving.
+Spoon jam mixture over panna cotta and top with garnish such as mint leaves and berries (to your taste) before serving.

 Saturated Fat: 9 g